Atkinson Island WMA

 Dates Open: Open year round

 The Atkinson Island WMA is the southern portion of Atkinson Island, a long, narrow island in the very northern tip of Galveston Bay on the edge of Harris and Chambers County.
 The island, south of Hogg Island, runs north and south and is about three miles long and less than a half mile wide.
 The land for Atkinson Island WMA was donated by Conoco, Inc. as a wildlife preserve area.
+Because it is a preserve, hunting is not permitted in Atkinson Island WMA.
 The island was used as a case study for a wetland restoration project, using dredged materials.
 Wildlife includes shore and wading birds, raccoons, and rattlesnakes.
 There is 40 acres of woodlot composed of mainly hackberry and yaupon.
 Another 90 acres segment is brackish marsh and then 20 acres is a spoils site left from dredging the channel.
 Visitors are requested to not disturb nesting shorebirds in spring and summer.
 Visitation is restricted to boat access only.

 - There aren't any restroom facilities.